Embed a Calendar on a Website

 Why an embed beats a static schedule page

+A live embed reads the source feed on every load, so edits show up instantly and the embed never drifts from the subscribe link.
 A static page is a copy that goes stale the moment you edit the source.
 Visitors see whatever version was live when the page was last saved.
 If you also have a subscribable link, the two surfaces drift apart fast.

 How the calfeed embed works